2DArray/monsta-beach/README.md

 * .blend files:  **Blender** (for various 3D models; free)
 * .vox file: **MagicaVoxel** (for the initial stage of the character modeling process; free)
 * .psd file: **Photoshop CS6** (one basic texture file for sand particles; not free, but free alternatives are available)

+## Some known bugs

+* The central tower is made of thin sheets instead of being solid (this can cause your arms to get stuck in the surface, and also can cause some invisible walls in its debris chunks)
+* You don't float in the water, and if you go too far into the ocean (not very far), you fall off the world
+* The game has no end-state
+* Grabbing onto flying debris can cause strange midair velocity changes